top of page

 CBD and Natural Remedies to relieve Headaches & Migraines:

-To round out this article and enhance your self-care routine, I’ve shared my top five CBD and natural remedies for relieving headaches and migraines!
+To round out this article and enhance your self-care routine, I’ve shared my top four CBD and natural remedies for relieving headaches and migraines!
 By incorporating these products, I've noticed a significant reduction in triggers and an overall calmer nervous system.

 To start, I recommend indulging in a warm bath infused with NatureMary’s ‘steep your bath’ tea bag.
 It's my go-to for the ultimate relaxation and restorative bath.
-Or for an extra touch of luxury and to help with pain relief, I choose a Mojo Hydrotherapy CBD bath bomb while enjoying Apple music’s bubble bath playlist or the newest audiobook on Audible.
+Or for an extra touch of luxury and to help with pain relief, I choose a CBD bath bomb while enjoying Apple music’s bubble bath playlist or the newest audiobook on Audible.
 Throughout, I ensure to stay hydrated with Flow Water and sometimes I'll enhance the experience with a CBD drink.

 After my bath, I apply a touch of Saje Peppermint Halo behind my ears and in a halo effect across my forehead and roll NaturesMary’s Dream Pedicure Stick on my feet.
 Then, as I settle into bed, I find relief by draping a fresh out of the freezer Halfmoon lavender eye mask over my eyes to reduce swelling and inflammation.
 With these steps, I'm able to activate a deep, restful sleep, and often find that my migraines or headaches have lessened or vanished upon waking.